blakazulu/search-mcp/docs/tasks/active/11-upgrades/SMCP-098-incremental-reindexing.md

 ## Notes

-- This complements SMCP-089 (Merkle DAG) which handles file-level detection
+- SMCP-089 (Merkle DAG) is now complete and provides chunk-level infrastructure
-- This task handles within-file optimization
+- This task integrates that infrastructure into `IndexManager.updateFile()`
 - Consider LRU cache for recently computed chunk hashes
 - May need to handle chunking strategy changes (force full reindex)
+- Key integration points:
+  - Build Merkle tree during initial indexing
+  - Load tree on file change, compute diff
+  - Use `chunkChanges` to do surgical updates in LanceDB